SAP-archive/xf-addons/installation/c4c.md

 1. Configure trust settings in SAP Cloud for Customer.
-2. Configure Event notification in SAP Cloud for Customer.
+2. Configure Event flow between SAP Cloud for Customer and "Kyma"
-3. Expose APIs in SAP Cloud for Customer and create credentials.
+3. Create a User for OData access.
 4. Set up the SAP Cloud for Customer Connector to register APIs in "Kyma".

-### 1. Configure trust settings
+### Configure trust settings

 1. Log in to SAP Cloud for Customer frontend.
 2. Go to **Administrator** > **Common Tasks** > **Edit Certificate Trust List**.